shakfu/minima/README.md

 # minima: a cython wrapper of miniaudio

-A basic cython wrapper of miniaudio
+A basic cython wrapper of miniaudio (current version: 0.11.21)

 For a more complete cffi-based wrapper see Irmen de Jong's [pyminiaudio](https://github.com/irmen/pyminiaudio)

 ## Status

-- the miniaudio header is converted to a cython pxd
+- Almost all of the miniaudio header is converted to a cython pxd: `libminiaudio.pxd`

-- minimal test of sinewave and wave file playback working
+- Working basic test to demonstrate sinewave generation and playback and wave file playback

 ## Compile